iml130/iree-template-cpp/README.md

 ### Prerequisites

 Since this template demonstrates how to use IREE compontens out-of-tree, the prerequisites match those of IREE, documented in the [Getting started](https://google.github.io/iree/building-from-source/getting-started/) guide.
-Make sure you have CMake >= 3.13.4 and Clang installed.
-GCC is not fully supported yet.
+Make sure you have CMake >= 3.16.3 and clang installed.

 ### Clone and Build
 #### Clone